Shipwreck Diving in the Red Sea, Jeddah

 If diving is your recreational activity, and you are tired of fishing or diving among the coral reefs, you may want to try shipwreck diving.

-There are several of these wrecks in Jeddah and you have plenty of choices.
-If you are keen to explore these mangled remains, try the following sites, which are the more accessible and popular sites in Jeddah.
+There are several of these wrecks in Jeddah, Saudi Arabia with plenty of choices.
+If you are keen to explore these mangled remains try the following sites which are the more accessible and popular sites in Jeddah.

 The Staphonos, which sunk in 1978, carried with it construction materials consisting of steel beams, cable, chain link fence, and asbestos sheets.